 Death is at the end of every road.
-Sometimes it comes like a thief in the night to steal the young in the prime of their life, and sometimes you can see it standing silently in the corner of an old man's room for months and years before it strikes.
-But whether death appears to you in plain view from miles and miles away or blindsides you like a passing train, whether you have lived your life standing tall on your own two feet or spent it shivering on your knees, its bell inevitably tolls.
-All we can do is try to face it on our own terms, and pray that it is kind to us in our final hour.
+Sometimes it comes like a thief in the night to steal the young in the prime of their life and sometimes you can see it standing silent in the corner of an old man's room for months and years before it strikes.
+But whether death appears to you in plain view from miles and miles away or blindsides you like a passing train, whether you have lived your life standing tall on your own two feet or spent it shivering on your knees, its bell inevitably tolls for thee.
+All we can do is try to face it on our own terms, and pray that it is kind to us in its hour.

-I don't have any personal stories about Downie.
-I saw the Canadian artist live a few times, but I never met him.
-All I have is the music and the memory of Downie's voice and poetry as a constant companion across different episodes of my life.
-I suspect you do, too, which speaks more to you than any eulogy ever could.
+I don't have any personal stories about Gord.
+I saw the Tragically Hip live a few times, but I never met him.
+All I have is the music, and the memory of Gord's voice and poetry as a constant companion across different episodes of my life.
+I suspect you do too, which speak more to you than any eulogy ever could.

 But I will share one story.
-When I was 24, I moved across Canada, from St. John's to Edmonton.
-I didn't know many people, and my girlfriend still lived back home.
-I was generally an anxious wreck, so I spent most of that first year alone.
+When I was 24, I moved across the country from St. John's to Edmonton.
+I didn't know many people, and my girlfriend still lived back home, and I was a generally anxious wreck, so I spent most of that first year alone.
 I spent the darkness of that prairie winter depressed, unmedicated, clinically alcoholic, broke, and alone in an apartment with a malfunctioning heater.
 On at least two occasions, I skipped school because I didn't trust myself to stand on the train platform near my house without throwing myself onto the tracks.

-Anyway, I don't think I listened to anything but the Tragically Hip for most of 2013.
-On transit, walking around the city, shopping at the grocery store, cooking in my kitchen, doing whatever.
-Downie's voice followed me everywhere like a personal life coach.
+Anyway.
+I don't think I listened to anything but the Hip for most of 2013.
+On transit, walking around the city, shopping at the grocery store, cooking in my kitchen, whatever.
+Gord's voice followed me everywhere like a personal life coach.
 Even now the music takes me back to that feeling of crawling out of the darkness and into a new spring day.

-Goodnight and Godspeed, Gord Downie.
+Goodnight and Godspeed, Gord.
 You were a star—a cosmic flame, a gravitational force, a soft map of light through the darkness of the night sky—to more people than you can ever know.
-Rest easy now, in Canada's heart forever.
+Rest easy now in Canada's heart forever.

 Follow Drew Brown on Twitter.